-The Environment Agency have also raised an objection to the proposed WCs as originally proposed as they would be at risk of flooding to a depth of approximately 1m in 1% AEP (including climate change) occurrences and be at risk of flooding in more frequent floods to possibly dangerous levels.
+The Environment Agency have also raised an objection to the proposed WCs as they would be at risk of flooding to a depth of approximately 1m in 1% AEP (including climate change) occurrences and be at risk of flooding in more frequent floods to possibly dangerous levels.
 As a result, the proposal has been amended to reposition the toilet and reduce it to a single unit.
 A new ramp is also proposed to achieve a further increase of 200mm in levels, which would provide 100mm freeboard.
-This is expected to overcome the objection from the Environment Agency.
+This is now considered acceptable and overcomes the objection from the Environment Agency.

 The scheme has been amended in response to objections from the Environment Agency, in particular the toilets have been reduced in number, relocated and raised up above flood level.
 To remove the kerbs to the coach bays as suggested by the Environment Agency would have negative impacts for users of the site; officers also consider that the detailed site topography may not have previously been made clear to the Environment Agency and that in fact there is limited risk arising from the proposed development.
-The Environment Agency have been reconsulted on these amended proposals and the officer recommendation for approval is subject to confirmation from the Environment Agency that they have no objection to the amended proposals.
+The Environment Agency have been reconsulted on these amended proposals and the officer recommendation for approval is subject to confirmation that they have no objection to the amended proposals.
+A verbal update will be provided to the Committee.